This page contains selected papers by Bruce Owen about archaeological research in Peru, including

 - statistical studies of historical assemblages from San Francisco and Oakland

 Each document opens in a separate window, so you can jump around without reloading each time.
-Shrink or move the windows as needed.
-When finished with a document, close the window, rather than using the browser's back button.
+Shrink, move, and close the windows as needed.
 Some of the files are large.
-They may take a few moments to many minutes to open fully, so please be patient.
+They may take a few seconds to minutes to open fully, so please be patient.

 For information about the author, including titles of additional papers and technical reports that are available by request, please see my curriculum vitae.